We are investing in our shared future.

 People's Prosperity Pilot Logo

-The People’s Prosperity Pilot launched in fall 2020 and provides 150 randomly selected CollegeBound Saint Paul families with a $500 unrestricted monthly cash transfers for 18 months, and the CollegeBound child will receive an additional $10 per month in their college savings account.
+The City of Saint Paul launched the People’s Prosperity Pilot in 2020 and CollegeBound Boost in 2022 to give randomly selected CollegeBound Saint Paul families with a $500 unrestricted monthly cash transfers for 18 and 24 months, respectively.
+The additional income helped families make ends meet and the dignity to have control over their decisions.
+Participating CollegeBound children also received additional deposits in their college savings accounts.
 This initiative is part of a larger national network called Mayors for a Guaranteed Income.

 Fair Housing